ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-alias.md

 `--method GET` or `-X GET`.

 ::: warning Specifying `-f` switches the method to POST

+For instance, to get the private repos of an organization with a pagination of 2 items per page:
 ```
 ✗ gh api --method="GET" orgs/ULL-MII-SYTWS-2223/repos -f  per_page=2 -f type=private | jless
 ```

-add the `page` field in the query if you want manual pagination:
+add if we want the `page` field in the query if you want manual pagination:

 ```
 ➜  gh api --method=GET orgs/ULL-MII-SYTWS-2223/repos -f=per_page=2 -f page=3 | jless